lcrespom/node-terminal-menu/README.md

 - A vertical menu, using one line per option
 - A tabular menu, displaying options in a specified number of columns

-The widgets expect keyboard events are handled by the [keypress](https://github.com/TooTallNate/keypress) module, which must be set up by the application.
+The widgets expect keyboard events to be handled by the [keypress](https://github.com/TooTallNate/keypress) module, which must be set up by the application.
 See the examples for more details.